GallonOfBread/PRSpotter/README.md

 - [ ] Allow for asymetrical distribution of plates
 ## v0.0.6.0
 - [ ] Optimize css
+- [ ] Use icons that make sense for buttons
 - [ ] Have add person button, delete person buttons, add bar/list of weights buttons, change bar/list of weights buttons, and delete bar/list of weights buttons only showing when a box is checked for edit mode
 - [ ] Add second tab which has has a name, their picture and text of their bar and plates, maybe a unique accent color, and you can cycle through them
 - [ ] Add day mode and night mode, accent color